2004:

 1976:

-to Disney Channel's Kim Possible and is the narrator of the 1998 The Jungle Book: Mowgli's Story.
+voice to Disney Channel's Kim Possible and narrated the 1998 The Jungle Book: Mowgli's Story.
 Savage has

 also directed episodes of Phil of the Future, That's So Raven, and Hannah Montana.